Training and events for land managers

 Most events are free, and most are tailored to farmers and other land managers.

+Below are the events being run across the area during spring/summer 2025/26.
 The list is not exhaustive, and additional events will be added as they become available, so please keep checking this page for updates.
 If there is a topic not on this list that you think would be of interest please contact us and we will see what we can organise.

 Past events